Soan papdi: Origin

-Culinary anthropologist Kurush F. Dalal states that soan papdi is a Persian dish, with the word "soan" being of Persian origin from the desert sohan pashmaki.
+Culinary anthropologist Kurush F. Dalal states that soan papdi is a Persian dish, with the word "soan" being of Persian origin from the dessert sohan pashmaki.

 It bears some resemblance to dragon's beard candy in China, kkul-tarae in Korea, and Persian pashmaki, which gave rise to the Turkish pişmaniye.

 Ingredients

 Its main ingredients are sugar, gram flour, flour, ghee, almond, milk, and cardamom.